EBIO5460Fall2024/class-materials/11_6_ants_bayes_GLM_rstanarm.md

 mnmu <- colMeans(pmu)
 ```

-and the 95% credible intervals for the mean are
+and the 95% credible intervals for the means are

 ``` r
 n <- nrow(newd)